lsc4ss-s21/final-project-ask-lsc/README.md

 To contextualize these trends, we performed collected sentiment analysis for the subreddits r/Feminism and r/technews.
-The justification for these specific subreddits is to gather sentiment in discussion forums that contain neutral topics (r/technews) and a subreddit that is supportive of women.
+The justification for these specific subreddits is to gather sentiment in discussion forums that contain neutral topics (r/technews) and a subreddit that is gebrally more uplifting and supportive towards women (r/Feminism).
 In order to create the model, the sentiment analysis scores were loaded into `Dask` and pandas methods were implemented on a dask dataframe.

 ![](reddit_temp.png)